seb1k/networkmap.js/README.md

 You can now :

-- Add nodes / links
+- Create networkmaps
-- Use multiple networkmap
+- Use multiple networkmaps
 - Do requests from your browser ( and the server when CORS is blocking the request )
 - Request with HTTP, SNMP, use .rrd file.
 - Use a password to prevent unwanted changes